clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/getting_started.md

 number of tools based on the CLI's underlying library: `tools.deps`.
-The CLI also offered git dependencies out of the box, so that libraries and tools could be made available directly on GitHub (or other similar public repositories) with needing JAR files to be built and deployed.
+The CLI also offered git dependencies out of the box, so that libraries and tools could be made available directly on GitHub (or other similar public repositories) without needing JAR files to be built and deployed.
 >
 > Since the release of the official Clojure CLI, usage of Leiningen has dropped as the community adopted the new CLI and associated libraries such as